groundy

 The second stage applies reinforcement learning using feedback generated by the model itself rather than human raters.
 This approach, termed Reinforcement Learning from AI Feedback (RLAIF), extends the self-improvement paradigm to the preference modeling phase.

 In this stage, the supervised fine-tuned model generates multiple responses to prompts.
-A separate instance of the model—or the same model prompted differently—evaluates which response better adheres to constitutional principles.
+A separate instance of the model (or the same model prompted differently) evaluates which response better adheres to constitutional principles.
 These AI-generated preferences create a training dataset for a preference model.

 The preference model is then used as a reward signal for reinforcement learning, training the policy to generate outputs that receive higher constitutional adherence scores.
-Anthropic researchers found that chain-of-thought reasoning—having the model explicitly articulate its evaluation process before making judgments—significantly improved the quality and transparency of AI decision-making in this phase.
+Anthropic researchers found that chain-of-thought reasoning (having the model explicitly articulate its evaluation process before making judgments) significantly improved the quality and transparency of AI decision-making in this phase.

-The result is a model trained to be “harmless but non-evasive”—engaging with potentially problematic queries by explaining objections rather than simply refusing to respond.
+The result is a model trained to be “harmless but non-evasive”: it engages with potentially problematic queries by explaining objections rather than simply refusing to respond.
 This approach addresses a common criticism of safety-trained models: that excessive caution leads to unhelpful, evasive responses that frustrate legitimate use cases.

 RLHF vs Constitutional AI: A Comparison